qbitzvr/Drone-OSC-Controller/README.md

 # Drone OSC Controller
+Drone OSC Controller adds additional controls to the drone in VRCLens using VRChat OSC.

+The most typical setup in VRCLens only allows lateral movement with hand based rotation.
+This has the downside of having to twist your hand in awkward positions when attempting to do 360 degree video.
+We solve this in VR by passing right hand controller data through OSC avatar parameters to control vertical and horizontal pitch.
+Additionally, this projects provides Xbox controller OSC for your drone to enable a more comfortable experience and VRChat Desktop support (WIP).

 ## Install Drone Controls

 ### Prerequisites:
-- Have an avatar with VRCLens already installed.
+- Have an avatar with [VRCLens](https://hirabiki.gumroad.com/l/rpnel) already installed.
-- Install AV3 Manager through VRChat Creator Companion.
+- Install [AV3 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) through VRChat Creator Companion.
 - Backup your project, duplicate your scene and work on that copy.

 ### Merge FX controller: